tusharcodez/Ecommerce_analysis/README.md

     total_revenue DESC;
 ```

+This allows non-technical users to interact with the database using natural language.

 ---

-### SQL Validation
+# 🔐 SQL Validation

-The system validates generated SQL before execution.
+Since SQL is generated by an LLM, the project includes a SQL validation layer before execution.

-It is designed to allow analytical queries while blocking potentially destructive operations such as:
+The validation logic is designed to allow analytical queries while blocking potentially destructive SQL operations.

+Blocked operations include:

 ```text
 INSERT